imalitavakoli/learn-es6/README.md

   // second time it's 'world'.
   console.log('iterableObject-> ', x);
 }
+```

-// NOTE: As we know have used a symbol as the key of the method in our object.
-// This unique marker makes the object iterable and enables us to use the
+**NOTE:** As we know have used a symbol as the key of the method in our object.
+This unique marker makes the object iterable and enables us to use the for-of loop.
-// for-of loop.
 Cool!
-Now we have created a custom iterable object(or class) in
-// our code that this enables us to make iterable codes easier in our projects.
+Now we have created a custom iterable object(or class) in our code that this enables us to make iterable codes easier in our projects.

-// If the above iterable object was a real sample, it could be really helpful
-// in a project.
-There was no need for me to put all of my logic in the for-of
-// loop to do a iterable job, I could easily create a meaningful iterable class
-// and inside of that put my logic, then I could use my class in a for-of loop
-// in different places and easily do my iterable job.
+If the above iterable object was a real sample, it could be really helpful in a project.
+There was no need for me to put all of my logic in the for-of loop to do a iterable job, I could easily create a meaningful iterable class and inside of that put my logic, then I could use my class in a for-of loop in different places and easily do my iterable job.
 Easy!
-This would make my
-// code cleaner and dry.
+This would make my code cleaner and dry.
-```

 ## Modules
 Language-level support for modules for component definition.
 Codifies patterns from popular JavaScript module loaders (AMD, CommonJS).